Ohio Job Creation Tax Credit

 BetterBuildings Northwest Ohio Capital Program:

 This program aids business and building owners by financing energy efficiency technology.
-Building owners can save on energy costs while increasing the value of their investment by participating in BetterBuildings Northwest Ohio, a program of the Allen County and Toledo-Lucas County Port authorities.
+Building owners can save on energy costs while increasing the value of their investment by participating in BetterBuildings Northwest Ohio, a program of the Toledo-Lucas County Port Authority.
 Owners of virtually every type of building are eligible for low-cost financing to pay for high-efficiency improvements to their facilities and building systems.
-BetterBuildings offers attractive commercial financing at competitive interest rates with terms up to 15 years for projects that ficus on conserving energy and generating savings through equipment retrofits to existing facilities.
+BetterBuildings offers attractive commercial financing at competitive interest rates with terms up to 15 years for projects that focus on conserving energy and generating savings through equipment retrofits to existing facilities.
 Click here to learn more.

 166 Direct Loan Program: